Your Child’s Diabetes Health Care Team

 - explain what diabetes is and how it affects the body

 - teach you and your child how to give insulin injections or use an insulin pump

 - explain how to treat high and low blood sugar levels

-- show you how to adjust medications for exercise and sick days
+- show you how to adjust medicines for exercise and sick days

 - show you how to test blood sugar levels, work the blood glucose meter, and test the accuracy of blood sugar monitoring equipment used at home